Collision Insurance Explained: What It Covers, Costs & When You Need It

 Your deductible is the amount you pay out-of-pocket before insurance covers the remaining costs.
 Common collision deductibles range from $250 to $2,000, with $500 being the most popular choice among drivers.
 Some insurers also offer vanishing deductibles that shrink over time with safe driving.

 The relationship between deductibles and premiums is inverse: higher deductibles mean lower monthly costs.
-Choosing a $1,000 deductible instead of a $500 deductible typically saves $15–$35 per month, or roughly $180–$420 per year.
+Choosing a $1,000 deductible instead of a $500 deductible typically saves $15–$35 per month, or roughly $180–$420 per year — and some estimates put the savings as high as 10–20% on your collision premium.
 Conversely, dropping to a $250 deductible increases your monthly premium.
+Learn more about choosing the right deductible amount for your financial situation.

 $500 Deductible